-Air Force head coach Troy Calhoun has an for an eight-team playoff model.
+Air Force head coach Troy Calhoun has an idea for an eight-team playoff model.

 The College Football Playoff isn’t perfect, but it’s leaps and bounds better than the old BCS system, which chose just two teams to compete in the national championship.
 Still, there’s room for improvement moving forward, and Air Force head coach Troy Calhoun has a radical new idea that would double the College Football Playoff field.